 Factors that impact the cost of solar panel installation

-First there will be the equipment.
+First, there will be equipment.
 Not all solar panels will be created equal, and more efficient equipment will come with a higher price tag.
-The higher quality, more efficient equipment will come with various benefits that could be worth an additional cost however, the better hardware may provide more electricity with the same amount of sunlight, and will often come with a comprehensive warranty.
+The higher quality, more efficient equipment will come with various benefits that could be worth an additional cost, however, the better hardware may provide more electricity with the same amount of sunlight, and will often come with a comprehensive warranty.

 The cost of solar panel installation on the EnergySage Solar Marketplace over the past 3 years

 While the equipment cost can make up a big part of the solar system quote, the cost of labor and permits are also a big factor.
 Normally, you will have to pay a fee to be allowed to connect your solar energy system to the grid.
 There is also a large amount labor that is needed to convert your idea and turn it into reality – all by creating a system, then beginning to coordinate a visit to the site, filing permits and installing the panels will cost money and take time.